Editorial Policies

 Author Fees

-The International Journal of Cyber and IT Service Management (IJCITSM) charges authors.
+The International Journal of Cyber and IT Service Management (IJCITSM).

-To support the costs of open access dissemination of research results, manage various costs associated with handling and editing submitted manuscripts.
-In general, management journals and publications, authors, or authors' institutions must pay a publication fee for each accepted article.
+To support the open-access dissemination of research findings and manage various costs associated with handling and editing submitted manuscripts, journal management, and publication, authors or their institutions are required to pay a publication fee for each accepted article.

-- Check the similarity of articles using Turnitin; the final result will be sent to the author (on request).
+3. Checking the similarity of articles by Turnitin; the final result will be sent to the author (on request).

-- Layout Editing according to templates and journal standards.
+4. Layout Editing according to journal templates and standards.

 Waiver Policy